Il trovatore: Act 4: The Punishment

 Manrico and Azucena are awaiting their execution.
 Manrico attempts to soothe Azucena, whose mind wanders to happier days in the mountains (Duet: Ai nostri monti ritorneremo / "Again to our mountains we shall return").
 At last the gypsy slumbers.
 Leonora comes to Manrico and tells him that he is saved, begging him to escape.
 When he discovers she cannot accompany him, he refuses to leave his prison.
 He believes Leonora has betrayed him until he realizes that she has taken poison to remain true to him.
-As she dies in agony in Manrico's arms she confesses that she prefers to die with him than to marry another (Trio: Prima che d'altri vivere / "Rather than live as another's").
-The count has heard Leonora's last words and orders Manrico's execution.
+As she dies in agony in Manrico's arms, she confesses that she prefers to die with him than to marry another (Trio: Prima che d'altri vivere / "Rather than live as another's").
+The Count hears Leonora's last words and orders Manrico's execution.
 Azucena awakens and tries to stop di Luna.
 Once she finds out Manrico is dead, she cries: Egli era tuo fratello!
 Sei vendicata, o madre. / "He was your brother ...
 You are avenged, oh mother!"